You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. What is Keytruda?

-Keytruda is a type of immunotherapy drug that works by blocking the PD-1 receptor on immune cells, allowing them to recognize and attack cancer cells.
+Keytruda is a programmed death receptor-1 (PD-1) inhibitor, designed to work by blocking the PD-1 protein on immune cells, allowing them to recognize and attack cancer cells more effectively.

 2. What is the mechanism of action of Keytruda?

-Keytruda works by blocking the PD-1 receptor on immune cells, allowing them to recognize and attack cancer cells.
+Keytruda works by blocking the PD-1 protein on immune cells, allowing them to recognize and attack cancer cells more effectively.

-Keytruda has been approved for the treatment of several types of cancer, including melanoma, non-small cell lung cancer, head and neck squamous cell carcinoma, and classical Hodgkin lymphoma.
+Keytruda is approved for the treatment of patients with metastatic non-small cell lung cancer (NSCLC), melanoma, head and neck squamous cell carcinoma, classical Hodgkin lymphoma, and urothelial carcinoma.

-5. What is the future direction for Keytruda?
+4. What is the future direction of Keytruda?

 Cited Sources